 Let’s first put Binance Coin to the right place in the crypto universe, so it’s easier to understand the purpose of this coin.

-Cryptocurrencies can be placed into three major categories: currencies, platforms and tokens.
-The currency category has popular coins such as Bitcoin, Litecoin and Bitcoin Cash.
-The purpose of these cryptos is to function as digital cash.
+Cryptocurrencies can be placed into three major categories: currencies, platforms, and tokens.
+The currency category has popular coins such as Bitcoin, Litecoin, and Bitcoin Cash.
+The purpose of these cryptos is to function as P2P digital cash.

 Ethereum and EOS are the most known platform category products.
 They can be also called ecosystems or operating systems, like iOS and Android.
 They are platforms for decentralized apps and smart contracts.

-Binance Coin (using the shortcode BNB) was created during the ICO boom of 2017 as a utility token for Binance exchange.
-It started its life as an ERC20 token inside the Ethereum platform.
-However, Binance has expanded a lot since its inception and launched its blockchain in 2019.
+Binance Coin (ticker: BNB) was created during the ICO boom of 2017 as a utility token for the Binance exchange.
+This is not the whole story anymore, though.

 Next, we’ll go through the history of Binance Coin.
 Why has it become so popular?